European, global and intercultural dimension in curriculum development

 The International Baccalaureate Programme has been provided at certain Slovenian gimanzije, namely for students in the last two years.
 The programme takes 2 years to complete.
 After they pass the examination, they can apply to any domestic and numerous universities around the world.

 Partnerships and networks

-The National Education Institute Slovenia, the main developer of subject-curricula for general education, participates in various international educational projects and networks.
-One of them is the Environment and School Initiatives (ENSI) which has been supporting the development of education, environmental awareness, active learning and teaching since 1986 in line with the research findings and the international exchange of experience.
-It is also member of the Consortium of Institutions for Development and Research in Europe (CIDREE), a network of educational bodies which play an important role in the development of national education programmes or research in education.
+The National Education Institute Slovenia, the main developer of subject curricula for general education, participates in various international educational projects and networks.
+One of them is the Consortium of Institutions for Development and Research in Europe (CIDREE), a network of educational bodies which play a key role in the development of national education programmes or education research.

 Slovenia is also involved with the Centre Européen pour le Développement de la Formation Professionnelle (Cedefop).
 The European educational foundation has entrusted the National Observatory of Slovenia at the Institute of the Republic of Slovenian for vocational education and training (CPI) with the role of the national coordinator.